CtrlK

 Specificity

-Names the domain (git worktrees) and some actions ('creates isolated git worktrees', 'smart directory selection', 'safety verification'), but lacks comprehensive concrete actions like what specific operations are performed during creation or what safety checks are done.
+Names the domain (git worktrees) and some actions ('creates isolated git worktrees', 'smart directory selection', 'safety verification'), but lacks comprehensive concrete actions like specific commands or detailed capabilities.

 2 / 3